Academics and Remote Instruction

 What is the hybrid model and how will it be implemented?

 The spring semester in Pittsburgh will implement a hybrid model of learning.
 Courses will be offered in one of three modalities: remote only, in-person plus remote and in-person only.
 The decision for which courses will be offered in-person was a careful process that considered optimal course design and content, safety protocols, guidance from department heads, classroom space and number of enrolled students.

 Very few courses will be offered as in-person only due to their highly specialized nature.
 Students who are residing in Pittsburgh (whether on or off campus) will have the option to attend approximately 30-40% of their courses in person while other students access those courses remotely.
 The number of courses offered with an in-person option will vary by academic program.

 Please visit the Hybrid Model page for more information, including in-person classroom restrictions and amended class times.

 Why was the hybrid model chosen for the spring semester?

 The hybrid model requires us to be prepared to deliver instruction both in-person and remotely, as needed.
 We are committing to this flexibility for the Pittsburgh campus because we recognize that some students, faculty and staff will not be able to return by the first day of class for a variety of reasons, including domestic and international travel restrictions, difficulty in obtaining visas, or individual health and safety concerns.
 We further recognize we may need to pivot to other modes of operation if conditions change.

 Have changes been made to the spring semester calendar?

 CMU is delaying the start of the spring semester until February 1, 2021.
+The first two weeks of classes for all students (both graduate and undergraduate) will be remote-only (February 1-12), and in-person classes will begin on Monday, February 15.
 This is in response to the belief that the COVID-19 pandemic will likely continue through the winter months.
 This is also an attempt to reduce the number of weeks we are in session during flu season.
 This revised start date will allow international students more time for visa processing and travel to arrive for spring semester.